juju/juju/doc/provisioning.md

 unit constraints are not currently exposed because they're not needed outside state, and are likely to just cause trouble and confusion if we expose them.

-From the point of a user, there are model constraints and service constraints, and sensible manipulations of them lead to predictable unit deployment decisions.
+From the point of view of a user, there are model constraints and service constraints, and sensible manipulations of them lead to predictable unit deployment decisions.
 The mechanism is as follows: